The Pros and Cons of Teaching Mental Health in Schools.

 One of the ways to support pupils’ mental health and wellbeing is to teach them about how to recognise it, how to cope with the challenges they face and how to be resilient through adversity.
 In England mental wellbeing forms part of the statutory Relationships, (Sex) and Health Education Curriculum.

-- Improved attendance by increasing understanding of how to manage individuals’ mental health.
+- Improved understanding on how to manage individuals’ mental health will positively influence attendance figures.

-- Gives students the opportunity and confidence to express their feelings.
+- Teaching mental health offers students the opportunity and confidence to express their feelings to peers and adults.

-- Student feedback helps us understand how students are feeling and the barriers they need to overcome.
+- Student feedback aids understanding of how students are feeling and the barriers they may need to overcome.

-- Helps to create a culture of self-awareness and teamwork that hopefully will continue into adulthood.
+- Helps enable a culture of self-awareness and teamwork that hopefully will continue into adulthood.

-- Enables the creation of a range of different lesson types to help boost engagement.
+- Offers the opportunity to create a range of different lesson types, helping boost engagement.

-- Enables and allows for planning and strategy to support colleagues throughout your setting.
+- Enables and allows for planning and strategy to support colleagues throughout an educational setting.

-- Improved wellbeing will support progress and attainment.
+- The improved wellbeing that comes with understanding will positively influence progress and attainment.

 - Recognising symptoms of mental health could lead to students self-diagnosing and may affect their attendance.

-- The extra time required to teach understanding and strategies within a tight curriculum.
+- The extra time required to teach understanding and strategies can be a struggle to fit in around a tight curriculum.

-- Without a pre-existing curriculum, you may have to modify lesson plans to fit the specific needs of children, classes, or cohorts
+- Without a pre-existing curriculum, lesson plans would need to be modified to fit the specific needs of children, classes, or cohorts.

-- The data collected may not be relevant to the specific needs of your school.
+- Data collected may not be relevant to the overall needs of individual settings, but rather individuals within them.

-- The additional time that must be allocated for staff training, such as INSET days or Continuing Professional Development (CPD).
+- Increases time pressures due to increased staff training, such as INSET days or Continuing Professional Development (CPD).

-- The time needed during the school day to allow for reflection, questions, and mindfulness exercises.
+- Takes time out of the school day to allow for reflection, questions, and mindfulness exercises.

 - The time it takes to manage mental health issues during and after school hours.

-- The extra time it takes to create effective policies.
+- The extra time pressures on SLTs to create effective, updated policies.

-- Time taken away from learning subjects (i.e history, science etc) in a crammed curriculum.
+- Time taken away from learning subjects (i.e history, science etc) in a already crammed curriculum.

 - The time needed to observe, reflect, and implement changes for individuals or the entire school.